 Present-day customers want to know when exactly they should expect their parcel to arrive.
 To eliminate the guesswork out of the process, make sure you clearly highlight the estimated delivery date on the checkout page.

-Apart from that, it is also important to share the tracking code with your customers, which they can use to track the current delivery status of their orders.
+In addition, it is important to share the tracking code with your customers, who can use it to track the current delivery status of their orders.

 12. Send Post-Payment Order Confirmation